-Feather River Reforestation Stream and Project Overview
+Feather River Reforestation Stream

-The Company has entered into a purchase and sale agreement dated September 14, 2023 (the "Feather River Reforestation Stream") with Mast for a post-wildfire reforestation project at the Feather River Dome property in California, United States.
+The Company entered into a purchase and sale agreement dated September 14, 2023 (the "Feather River Reforestation Stream") with Mast for a post-wildfire reforestation project at the Feather River Dome property in California, United States.

 Pursuant to the terms of the transaction, the Company agreed to pay an upfront deposit of \$0.72 million for the Feather River Reforestation Stream.
-Under the terms of the Feather River Reforestation Stream, Carbon Streaming receives 100% of the FMUs created by the project which are expected to be issued in 2025.
-The Company is responsible for marketing and selling the FMUs delivered to it under the Feather River Reforestation Stream and will make ongoing delivery payments to Mast for each FMU that is sold by the Company, which will increase according to a tiered streaming structure dependent on return on invested capital thresholds.
+The upfront deposit is expected to be used for on-the-ground project implementation activities, including site preparation and planting.
+Under the terms of the Feather River Reforestation Stream, Carbon Streaming receives 100% of the FMUs created by the project, less any pre-committed FMUs.
+The Company is responsible for marketing and selling the FMUs delivered to it under the Feather River Reforestation Stream for making ongoing delivery payments to Mast for each FMU sold, which will increase according to a tiered streaming structure dependent on return on invested capital thresholds.